anvlkv/absqra/examples/EXAMPLES.md

 It should show instruction on how to collect noise pollution data (e.g. don't close your mic).

-It should collect all data needed with one click of a button.
+It should collect noise pollution level, location, timestamp, device information data with one click of a button.

+It should show instruction on how to count people passed by.

+It should show a button that user can click several times during 30s period.
+They'll do one click per person they see around them.

 It should transition to cumulative results.